Academic Integrity

 Use the University Writing Center to craft better written papers and to improve your writing skills.
 Our UWC is available to assist enrolled CGHS students with the technical aspects of any writing assignment such as:

-Even if you are already a good writer, utilize the University Writing Center to become a great writer.
+Even if you are already a good writer, use the University Writing Center to become a great writer.
 You are paying for an education -- take full advantage of it!

 English as a Second Language Assistance